FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

   .. code-tab:: cpp C++

    #include <filesystem>
    #include <iostream>
    #include <fstream>
    #include "flamegpu/flamegpu.h"
    #include "flamegpu/visualiser/visualiser_api.h"

 Introducing The Graph Network Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The graph network model illustrates the implementation of a network model within the FLAME GPU 2 framework.
 It demonstrates the concepts underlying published network models such XXXXX (for roads) and XXXXX (for railways).

 The network consists of one central and three peripheral railway stations ('nodes' or 'verticies' of the graph), linked by railway lines ('links' or 'edges' forming a graph).
 Trains run on the network according to a pre-planned timetable held in an XML configuration file.
 This demonstrates the use of an external configuration file, and allows exploring different timetables without recompiling the model.

 Model Description
 ^^^^^^^^^^^^^^^^^

-As for the :ref:`Circles Model<Circles Model>` the first step to creating a FLAME GPU model is to define the model, this begins by creating a :class:`ModelDescription<flamegpu::ModelDescription>`.
+As for the `Circles Model <Tutorial: Creating the Circles Model_>`_ the first step to creating a FLAME GPU model is to define the model, this begins by creating a :class:`ModelDescription<flamegpu::ModelDescription>`.
 The :class:`ModelDescription<flamegpu::ModelDescription>` is defined at the start of program flow.

 Before the model description, we define define some variables used to keep track of time enabling us to see how long the similation takes to run.